Rachel Feinstein (comedian): Career

 Feinstein was a finalist on season 7 of Last Comic Standing (2010).
 She played a comedian performing as herself in the feature film Her Composition (2015), directed by Stephan Littger.
 In 2011, she released Thug Tears, her first comedy album, through Comedy Central Records.

 In 2013, she was featured on the video game Grand Theft Auto V, providing the voice of talk show host Michele Makes.
 In 2013, she was featured in the web series Reel Advice from Rachel Feinstein from downpour.com via youtube.com.

 In 2016, Feinstein released her first comedy special, Only Whores Wear Purple, produced and presented by Amy Schumer.

 She subsequently appeared on the HBO series Crashing (2017–2019), and in the comedy series Inside Amy Schumer (2013–2022), and Life & Beth (2022).
 Feinstein was also featured on an episode of The Standups (2018).
 She has performed sets on Conan, The Tonight Show and The Late Late Show.

 Personal life

 In September 2018, Feinstein married Peter Brennan, a Battalion Chief of the New York City Fire Department.
-Best friend and fellow comedian Amy Schumer was her maid of honor.
+Fellow comedian Amy Schumer was her maid of honor.
 On February 20, 2020, on the Dudley & Bob with Matt Afternoon Show (93.7 KLBJ-FM), Feinstein stated she was 7 months pregnant.
 She later gave birth to a daughter.